Itggot-lukas-einlerlarsson/DV2599-ML/README.md

 # DV2599-ML
-Assignements in the Machine Learning course DV2599, autumn 2022
+Assignments in the Machine Learning course DV2599, autumn 2022